I’ve been getting questions about how to maintain your sales over time.

 Well, not always…

-And I’d say there are better ways to keep rank higher and increase your sales without slashing your prices.
+And I’d say there are better ways to keep ranking higher and increase your sales without slashing your prices.

-And that is, ensuring your listing is fully optimized.
+And that is Amazon listing optimization: ensuring your product listing is fully optimized.

 Here are 6 key areas to focus on to optimize your listing:

-After your photos, this is the first thing customers will see and one of the most important parts of your listing.
+After your photos, the product title is the first thing customers will see and one of the most important parts of your listing.
+Therefore, you want to write and optimize your Amazon product title for maximum discoverability.

 Put your main keywords in the product title and be sure that they’re relevant to the product